Southport, KwaZulu-Natal

-Southport is a small coastal village on the South Coast of KwaZulu-Natal, South Africa, an extension of the coastal town of Port Shepstone in the Ray Nkonyeni Local Municipality.
+Southport is a small coastal village on the South Coast of KwaZulu-Natal, South Africa and an extension of the coastal town of Port Shepstone in the Ray Nkonyeni Local Municipality.

 Southport is situated on the R102 regional route, approximately 9 kilometres (5.6 mi) northeast of Port Shepstone, between Sea Park to the south and Anerley to the north.